-With the boom of five toe shoes sold by companies such as Vibram, Fila, and a host of others, how do you know which shoe is best for you?
+With the boom of five toe shoes sold by some companies, how do you know which shoe is best for you?
 It may not be as hard as you think.
 Even if you are very aware of your own foot limitations (pronate, supinate, normal, etc.) these types of shoes should not scare you away from their benefits.
 I have tested several pairs of these multi-toe shoes and although there are similar there are some things to keep in mind before you choose one:

 TRY THEM ON – Unless you have bought a pair from a specific manufacturer you need to make sure you have walked in them.
 You will find that in some cases the sizes will vary from what is labeled to how it fits.
 I had to buy a pair that was a size larger in order for the shoe to be comfortably snug to my feet in most cases, regardless of manufacturer.
 In many cases these types of shoes may be considered a specialty item so you probably will be tempted to buy them online.
 Buy at your own risk, but keep in mind they may be snug if you order the size that you normally wear.

 YOUR FEET WILL SWEAT – It sounds stupid to say, but the material for these shoes is similar to a water shoe in some cases, and your feet will sweat.
 I found that some brands had a better air circulation system for the shoe than others, but don’t be surprised that your foot will sweat more than your use to.
 This is due to the fact that you’re probably going to wear them without socks.
 Considering that you can wear these shoes in any terrain, including water, there is some encouragement to not wear socks.